Ernest MacMillan: As a conductor

-Upon return to Canada in 1919, MacMillan was appointed organist and choirmaster in Toronto at the Timothy Eaton Memorial Church.
+Upon return to Canada in 1919, MacMillan was appointed organist and choirmaster in Toronto at the Timothy Eaton Memorial Church(then Methodist), where he served until the consummation of the United Church of Canada in June 1925.
 He was especially known there for his performances of Handel's Messiah and Brahms' Requiem His career as a conductor truly began when he conducted a performance of Bach's St. Matthew Passion in the Timothy Eaton Memorial Church in 1923.
 MacMillan conducted annual performances of this work for the next 30 years.
 Another annual tradition Macmillan initiated during his career includes the Toronto Mendelssohn Choir's Christmas-time performance of Handel's Messiah.

 Throughout his time with the Toronto Symphony Orchestra, MacMillan accomplished many of the major achievements of his conducting career.
 His authority as a composer influenced some major changes within the orchestra.
 During the Depression, he changed the concert times from 5 pm to a more "evening hour".

 As many theatre musicians were out of work during the Depression era, MacMillan hired them to play in these evening concerts on a regular basis.
 As a result, MacMillan was able to select much more ambitious repertoire for this stronger performing force, as well as lengthening its season, and increased their number of concerts.

 MacMillan tried to make concerts fun and entertaining.
 The Christmas Box Symphony Concerts were a great example of this.
 Not only did MacMillan conduct, but he dressed up as Santa Claus and had the audience participate by singing along.
 He also "appeared in overalls with a monkey wrench for a baton to conduct Alexander Mosolov's Iron Foundry".

 The entry of Canada into WWII proved to be "a difficult period", but it was during the post-war years that his conducting was regaled as being "the most successful in the Toronto Symphony Orchestra's history".
 MacMillan innovations in his repertoire changed yet again.
 He included Canadian music, as well as works by Hungarian and Russian composers Béla Bartók, and Dmitri Shostakovich.

 During World War II, he gained fame as a guest conductor in the United States.
 He conducted many Hollywood Bowl concerts, and the National Broadcasting Company Symphony Orchestra in NYC.
-In Canada, he guest-conducted the Orchestre symphonique de Montréal and the Vancouver Symphony Orchestra.
+In Canada, he guest-conducted the Montreal Symphony Orchestra and the Vancouver Symphony Orchestra.
 By the end of the 1940s, he had conducted the Vancouver Symphony on 45 different occasions, and 25 different occasions in Montreal.
 MacMillan toured Australia as well for three months and conducted 30 concerts in Sydney, Melbourne and Brisbane.